hyperjeff/articles/README.md

 Some much more thoughtful, explanatory stuff should go here, with screenshots.

-In the meantime, check out this blog article on it here: http://blog.hyperjeff.net/?p=178
+In the meantime, check out this blog article from 2013 on it here: http://blog.hyperjeff.net/?p=178 (Note: the name of the scripts have changed since that article.)

 ## Installation